 Where can I find me some R&S goodies?

-Why HERE of course!
-Seriously though, see my shop for what's available!
 I offer two types of work: Small-Batch and One-of-a-Kind.

 My 'Small-Batch Series' is a line of jewelry I design, fabricate and finish in my shop, and these designs run seasonally.
 I offer them here in-stock and some as made-to-order.
 The collection is a combination of both brand-new and tried-and-true classic designs each year.
+This is what you'll find at most stores in MT!

 My 'One-of-a-Kind' or OOAK collections are just that: One of a kind!
 I happily and with joy build you pieces from the heart, a honor and privilege to do so.
 I usually build jewelry pieces in a theme or body of work that coincides with seasons, adventures, life in Montana, and other inspirations from the natural world.
 I will not retire my silversmithing journey ANY time soon, so if you are on the hunt for a piece, please check back often to see when the next OOAK collection hits the shelves!